 Learn · Fundamentals

-A plain-English introduction to what gaskets do, how they work, the main types, and how to choose one.
+A plain-English introduction to spiral wound gaskets — what they do, how they're built, and how to choose one.
 Written for engineers, maintenance teams, and procurement.

 Last updated: April 2026